telerik/blazor-docs/components/daterangepicker/overview.md

 @[template](/_contentTemplates/dropdowns/adaptive-rendering.md#intro)

+## Week Numbers

+The Calendar popup can display the ISO week number on each row of date cells.
+See the [`ShowWeekNumbers` parameter](#daterangepicker-parameters) below.

 ## DateRangePicker Parameters

 The Blazor Date Range Picker provides various parameters that allow you to configure the component.
 Also check the [DateRangePicker's public API](/blazor-ui/api/Telerik.Blazor.Components.TelerikDateRangePicker-1).